Marius Marin: International career

+Youth

 Marin registered his debut for Romania under-21 on 10 October 2019, in a 3–0 win over Ukraine counting for the 2021 UEFA European Championship qualifiers; he received a red card just one minute after entering the field.
 Manager Adrian Mutu called up Marin for the final tournament hosted by Hungary and Slovenia, and he captained the side in the first two group games before missing the last one through a suspension.
 Romania failed to progress despite finishing with the same number of points as the Netherlands and Germany.

 Marin was then named in the squad for the postponed 2020 Summer Olympics, where he continued to serve as captain and played all three matches in the eventual group-stage exit.

+Senior

-He made his full debut for Romania on 5 September 2021, coming on as a 63rd-minute substitute for Darius Olaru in a 2–0 World Cup qualifier defeat of Liechtenstein.
+Marin made his full debut for Romania on 5 September 2021, coming on as a 63rd-minute substitute for Darius Olaru in a 2–0 World Cup qualifier defeat of Liechtenstein.
+He aided with seven appearances in the Euro 2024 qualifiers, including a start in the final 1–0 victory over Switzerland, which secured Romania first place in Group I.

+On 7 June 2024, Marin was named in Romania's squad for Euro 2024.
+He started in all four matches of the tournament, forming a midfield partnership with Răzvan Marin and Nicolae Stanciu, as the nation won its group but was eliminated by the Netherlands in the round of 16.

 Personal life

-Marin stated that his parents struggled financially in order for him to practise youth football, so he used the first money he earned in Italy to build a house for them.
+Marin stated that his parents struggled financially to support his youth football practice, so he used the first money he earned in Italy to build a house for them.